AnselA01/Fish-Biomechanics/README.md

         -   `data` - wrangling data from raw bone to useful stress/strain data.

-            -   `data.fetch function` usage:
+            -   `data.fetch` function usage:

-                -   This is a helpful function for fetching bone data for specific fish and segments
+                -   This is a helpful and user-friendly function for fetching bone data for any number of fish, segments, and trials.

                 -   Syntax: `bones_list <- data.fetch(fish_numbers, segments, trials)`